openbracellc/hugo-2020JAN4_v1/site/content/products/_index.md

     alt: Coffee beans
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Madelyn Mccaffrey, Director (Operations)
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      We continue to expand our business with KEYSOME.
+We would be happy to recommend them to anyone who is looking to improve their rankings.
+The results far exceed any traditional form of marketing you will undertake.
-  - author: Philipp Trommler
+  - author: Tom Burch, VP Sales
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      Received a growth of 25%.
+I love their stance on empowering search optimization and pricing transparency.
 full_image: /img/products-full-width.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Let's talk pricing
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    Does your search efforts pay?
+Understanding what makes something special and the way by which it answers real and perceived needs is essential in creating a successful strategy.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Perfect for the startups
       items:
-        - 3 lbs of coffee per month
+        -
-      plan: Small
+      plan: BASIC ⚡️
-      price: '50'
+      price: '499/Mo'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: 'Perfect for medium business'
       items:
-        - 6 lbs of coffee per month
+        - 2 Keywords — 50% ↑ — 6 Months
+        - Market Target: Local
+        - Traffic 50% ± 5%
+        - Indepth Site Analysis
+        - Content Duplicacy Check
+        - Backlinks Analysis
-      plan: Big
+      plan: VALUE
-      price: '80'
+      price: '999/Mo'
     - description: Want a few tiny batches from different varieties?
 Try our custom plan
       items:
-        - Whatever you need
+        - 5 Keywords — 60% ↑ — 8 Months
+        - Market Target: Local + Global
+        - Traffic 75% ± 5%
+        - Premium PR Services
+        - Google Penalty Check
+        - Competition Analysis
+        - Broken Links Check
+        - Proper URL META Analysis
       plan: Custom
       price: '?'
 ---